Lacrosser/Car-Sharing-Jato69/README.md

 Creazione database
-CREATE DATABASE registrazione;
+CREATE DATABASE progettosharing;
-grant all on registrazione.* to 'app_java'@'localhost';
+grant all on progettosharing.* to 'app_java'@'localhost';